lethek/SignalR.Extras.Autofac/Source/SignalR.Extras.Autofac/readme.txt

     }

     public void DoSomething() {
-        //UnitOfWork (and this hub) is automatically created prior to SignalR invoking this method
+        //The hub instance and dependencies like UnitOfWork are automatically created prior to SignalR invoking this method
         //Do stuff here
+        //The hub instance and dependencies like UnitOfWork are automatically destroyed after SignalR has invoked this method }

+    private IUnitOfWork _unitOfWork;
+}

+public class SomeHub : LifetimeHub<ISomeClient>
+{
+    public SomeHub(IUnitOfWork unitOfWork) {
+        _unitOfWork = unitOfWork;
+    }

+    public void DoSomething() {
+        //The hub instance and dependencies like UnitOfWork are automatically created prior to SignalR invoking this method
+        //Do stuff here
-        //UnitOfWork (and this hub) is automatically destroyed after SignalR has invoked this method }
+        //The hub instance and dependencies like UnitOfWork are automatically destroyed after SignalR has invoked this method }

     private IUnitOfWork _unitOfWork;